kernelcurry/kernelcurry-site/kernelcurry.com/content/blog/array-to-csv-download/_index.md

 draft: false

 title: "2 Dimensional Array To CSV Download Using PHP"
-description: "Have you ever needed to convert a 2 dimensional array into a CSV then force a download?
+abstract: "Have you ever needed to convert a 2 dimensional array into a CSV then force a download?
 Well, I have, and here is how I did it..."
 date: 2014-01-28T00:00:00.000Z
 image: "main.jpg"
 ---